Rust-GPU/SPIRV-Tools/porting-plan.md

     - [x] Honor the `COMMENT` option by tracking decoration metadata and per-instruction annotations, reproducing the byte-offset/decoration comment stream so `spirv-dis --comment` no longer falls back to C++.
     - [x] Reorder basic blocks on demand when `REORDER_BLOCKS` is set, using a simple CFG walk to mirror structured control-flow ordering so `spirv-dis --reorder-blocks` stays in Rust.
     - [x] Support the `COLOR` flag by injecting ANSI escapes around IDs and comments when requested so `spirv-dis --color` produces colored output entirely in Rust.
-- [ ] Mirror the improvements in the disassembler path (options filtering, message routing) so both directions benefit from the Rust context.
+- [x] Mirror the improvements in the disassembler path (options filtering, message routing) so both directions benefit from the Rust context.
+(Rust disassembler now defers diagnostics to the caller so C++ fallback can consume them without double-reporting; unsupported-option errors are surfaced alongside the fallback diagnostics.)

 ## CLI Development
 - [x] Introduce a `spirv-tools-cli` crate that wraps the core disassembly logic with `clap`, providing an initial `spirv-dis` binary capable of mirroring the `--no-header`/`--offsets` flags while reading from stdin or files.